The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 The Zeldovich pancake is the first problem to test our implementation of co-moving integration.
 In addition, it is well suited to show effects of very high $\mathcal{M}$ flows, shocks, highly anisotropic particle arrangements, and also very low internal energies.
 It has been introduced by \citet{Zeldovich1970}.
 We start our calculation at $z_i=100$, setting up a single Fourier mode density perturbation.
 During the linear growth until the caustic formation at $z_c=1$, the evolution can be described by

 starting from the unperturbed position $x_i$. $\rho_c$ is the critical density, $H_0=h_0\cdot100$~km\,s${}^{-1}$\,Mpc${}^{-1}$ the Hubble parameter (today) with $h_0=1$, and $T_i=100$~K the initial temperature, such that pressure forces are negligible.
-The wavenumber $k=2\pi/(64~h^{-1}$Mpc$)$ corresponds to the first-order soundwave.
+The wavenumber $k=2\pi/(64~h^{-1}$\,Mpc$)$ corresponds to the first-order soundwave.
 We use the ICs provided by \citet{Hopkins2015}, with a resolution of $32^3$ particles.
 After the linear growth, an accretion shock forms close to the center.
 As the scale factor increases, the background density decreases strongly and the background temperature decreases adiabatically.
 This causes a huge temperature contrast of $\approx 10$ orders of magnitude between the shocked region and the background.
-Due to the very low internal energy compared to other energy contributions $U\lesssim 10^{-3}E_{\text{kin}}$ and $U\lesssim10^{-2}E_{\text{pot}}$ in physical units, which thus is on the same order as the precision of the Riemann solver, the implementation of the energy-entropy switch described in Sec.~\ref{sec:switch} is important.
-Its effect on the evolution of the Zeldovich pancake is described further in Sec.~\ref{sec:switch_effect}.
+Due to the very low internal energy compared to other energy contributions $U\lesssim 10^{-3}E_{\text{kin}}$ and $U\lesssim10^{-2}E_{\text{pot}}$ in physical units, the evolution can be strongly dominated by numerical errors.
+Thus, the implementation of the energy-entropy switch described in Sec.~\ref{sec:switch} is important.
+The precise limits, when the switch is supposed to be active, are related to the numerical accuracy and details of the implementation such as the precision of the Riemann solver.
+The effect of the limits chosen on the evolution of the Zeldovich pancake is described further in Sec.~\ref{sec:switch_effect}.